Edvard Munch - The Scream

 What cinches this conclusion is that the reliving of these traumatic events in regressive type therapies will cure these panic/anxiety attacks.

-Read the account of two of my incomplete birth regressions which changed into panic/anxiety attacks: The Aftereffects of Two Uncompleted Primal Sessions.
+Read my recounting when two of my incomplete birth regressions changed into panic/anxiety attacks: The Aftereffects of Two Uncompleted Primal Sessions.